 Many of the simpler pipes out there are called bowls, which refers to their marijuana -holding component.
 Medical marijuana users who partake in this fashion can be said to be “smoking a bowl.”

 Think of the bong like a more sophisticated version of the pipe.
 This medium has a specialized water-filled chamber that the cannabis smoke travels through prior to inhalation, serving to cool down the smoke.

 Many users report that this makes using a bong easier on the lungs than other smokable options.

 Bongs may also have a detachable bowl that allows users to remove their cannabis from heat sources immediately post-draw.
 Out of all the smoke-friendly delivery vessels, the bong might just be the one that gives its user the most control over temperature.

 Vaping is a way to heat up marijuana without actually burning it.
-Vaporization calls for a gentle heat that releases cannabinoids and other compounds into the air, producing a fragrant vapor which is then inhaled.
-No smoke is created in this process, so users are usually spared of lung irritation.
+Vaporization calls for a heat that releases cannabinoids and other compounds into the air, producing a vapor which is then inhaled.

 For obvious reasons, the whole process is much more discreet than smoking.
 Many users also find vaping to be much gentler on the throat and lungs than smokable products are.

 Unlike smoking, though, vaporizers can accommodate all sorts of products above and beyond regular cannabis flower: vape-specific oils, regular cannabis oils, live resin, and more.